arynyestos/CodeCryptoFaucetProject/README.md

 - [Demo](#demo)

 ## Overview
 This project consists on a simple faucet page where the user can connect their wallet and receive 10 ETH when clicking the button.
 It runs on a local Go Ethereum testnet deployed on a Docker Container.
+The transactions are sent from an Express server to which HTTP GET requests are sent from a React front end.

 ![Faucet](https://github.com/arynyestos/CodeCryptoProjects/assets/33223441/75a3682d-f257-4636-a2c0-2aafdf9c61b5)